fotonic/fotonic.github.io/_pages/about.md

 ### Purpose

-Our goal is simply to share what we learn and enjoy with a main emphasis on web design and development.
+Our blog exists simply to share what we learn and enjoy with a main emphasis on web design and development.
 Occasionally we share other stuff too.

 ### Find us online